 Britain has enjoyed Olympics success in the skeleton before, having won medals in the sport in the last four Games, but this new level of success could be down to the team's new skinsuits.

-As reported by The Guardian, Britain’s sliders are wearing skinsuits developed by the English Institute of Sport and a company called TotalSim based in Northampton.
+As reported by The Guardian (opens in new tab), Britain's sliders are wearing skinsuits developed by the English Institute of Sport and a company called TotalSim based in Northampton.

 Watch: How much faster does a skinsuit make you?